CoFH/cofh.github.io/docs/flux-infused-sword/index.md

 ### Weapon
 An uncharged flux-infused sword has an attack speed of 1.6, and deals 2 damage.
-When charged, it deals 6 damage as well as 1 flux damage (a special type of damage that bypasses armor).
-When empowered, its attack speed is raised to 2 and its flux damage is raised to 10.
+When charged, it deals 6 damage as well as 1 flux damage (a special type of damage that bypasses armor), and consumes 200 RF per use.
+When empowered, its attack speed is raised to 2, its flux damage is raised to 10, and it consumes 800 RF per use.

 ### Enchantments
 A flux-infused sword has an